ayakharchafi/Unix-Project24/README.md

 - **Storage Options**: We chose an **SD card** for local storage as it provides sufficient space and is cost-effective.
 If necessary, cloud storage can be considered in the future.
 - **Cooling**: We decided to use a **heat sink** for cooling, which is efficient and doesn’t add moving parts that could malfunction.
-- **Web Server**: We selected **Nginx** as it is lightweight and works well with the Raspberry Pi’s hardware constraints.
+- **Web Server/reverse proxy**: We selected **Nginx** as it is lightweight and works well with the Raspberry Pi’s hardware constraints.

-## Future Enhancements

-- **Cloud Storage**: If the system gains popularity, we might switch to cloud storage for media backups.
-- **Time of Flight (ToF) Sensor**: To measure distances for better picture quality.

 ## Timeline

-- **Week 1**: Setup the Raspberry Pi, Camera Module, and buttons.
+- **Week 1**: Set up the Raspberry Pi, and Camera Module and start connecting the jump wires to the breadboard and the buttons.
 Start the web server.
-- **Week 2**: Test button functionality, finalize the server, and begin 3D printing the case.
+- **Week 2**: Install buttons and test their functionality, finalize the server, and begin 3D printing the case.
 - **Week 3**: Finalize the case, assemble the camera, and complete the project presentation.

 ## Demo Plan